+Health care professionals are a key component of our summer camp ministry, but rather than starched “whites” you are more likely to find them decked out in camp tees, shorts and sunscreen.
 Camp nurses deal with a variety of ailments – everything from ticks to homesickness, fevers to sprains.
 They provide special attention when a camper needs a little extra TLC or just a break from the action.
-Their’s is a ministry of compassion, presence and healing.
+Theirs is a ministry of presence, compassion and healing.

 This past summer, we were blessed by the ministry of two volunteer camp nurses.
 A very special thanks to Donna Asbridge from St. Paul’s UCC in Freeburg and Kathy Asselmeier from St. John UCC in Maeystown.
 As usual, Nurse Bandit (Donna’s camp name) went above and beyond.
 She was present for every Sunday and Wednesday check-in day – all nine of them, whether she was the nurse for the week or not.
 She was always ready to jump in with her ukulele or guitar and assist with worship, or provide wise counsel for our leaders.
 This was summer #8 for Donna – at least in recent history, and each of these summers she has volunteered for multiple weeks.
 Nurse Stitch (Kathy’s camp name) was new to her role at camp, but definitely not new to nursing!
 She was a great addition to our team with her winning smiles and calm demeanor.
 Her motivation?
 A heart for service and hugs from her grandchildren, one of whom was attending camp on her own for the first time.
 Thanks to both of these amazing women!